 Open enrollment appeals

-Accordingly, all four of the following criteria must be met:
+All four of the following criteria must be met:

 - The harassment must have occurred after March 1 or the student or parent is able to demonstrate that the extent of the harassment could not have been known until after March 1.